 A Fellow Creative

-He speaks his mind through his thought-provoking, observational, and often very personal journal entries, which are interspersed with poetry, and of course, his music.
-Trance’s contemplative perspective explores and synthesizes elements of philosophy, psychology, spirituality, science, and the esoteric — with an aim to contribute to and inspire personal, and collective enlightenment and transformation.
+He speaks his mind through his thought-provoking, observational, and occasionally deeply personal journal entries, which are interspersed with poetry, and of course, his music.
+Trance’s contemplative perspective explores and synthesizes elements of philosophy, psychology, spirituality, sciences, the arts, and the esoteric — with an aim to contribute to and inspire personal, and collective enlightenment and transformation.

 Trance Blackman has been surrounded by, influenced, and immersed in all kinds of music, for all of his life.